Sentara Albemarle only Sentara hospital not changing visitor number policy for now

-Sentara said hospitals and emergency rooms in its system can now allow patients to have two visitors if the COVID-19 positivity rate — the rate of COVID tests that come back positive — in their immediate region is below 5 percent for two consecutive weeks.
+Sentara said hospitals and emergency rooms in its system can now allow non-COVID-19 patients to have two visitors if the COVID positivity rate — the rate of COVID tests that come back positive — in their immediate region is below 5 percent for two consecutive weeks.

 Sentara said based on information from health officials in both Virginia and North Carolina, the only hospital in its system where the positivity rate is above 5 percent is Sentara Albemarle.
 According to Sentara, Pasquotank County’s rate is currently 6.7 percent.